s2t2/lambda-ds-3-1/notes/class-1.md

   + Integrates with pip for python package management

 Disadvantages:
-  + Requires specification of development and production dependencies in different files (“requirements.txt” vs. “dev-requirements.txt”, for example)
+  + Requires specification of development and production dependencies in different files ("requirements.txt" vs. "dev-requirements.txt", for example)
+  + Requires specification of python version using a separate file called the "runtime.txt"

 Managing a virtual environment with Anaconda: